pavitranew/session-3/readme.md

 ## Express Middleware

-[Middleware](http://expressjs.com/en/resources/middleware.html) is used extensively in Express apps in order to simplify common web development tasks like working with cookies, sessions, user authentication, accessing request POST and JSON data, logging, etc.
+[Middleware](http://expressjs.com/en/resources/middleware.html) is used extensively in Express apps in order to simplify common web development tasks like working with cookies, sessions, user authentication, accessing and sending JSON, logging, etc.

 DEMO: We will eventually be using [static](https://expressjs.com/en/starter/static-files.html) middleware (the only middleware _built in_ to Express) to serve files in our exercise.